Kristina01111000/Drws_site/README.md

 - peepso is a clunky theme -> new plugin for defering non critical css -> researching a plugin for this - autoptimize, lightspeed cache
 - widgets slow it down a little -> holding off on adding more until the speed is better
 - widget editor plugin slows it down a bit, will delete when confirmation on all widgets next week
-- cacheing needed for slower load next time -> problem for later
+- caching needed for faster load next time -> problem for later

+to do:
+- make new homepage, a static page - have it say here's "this months topic", then put topic in article form
+- resize images manually, change img file types to avif, make less clunky
+- redirect turned off, login not working right when it is on
+- add pictures from google drive